DHTMLX/docs-spreadsheet/docs/api/spreadsheet_setvalue_method.md

 @short: Sets a value for a cell

 :::info
-The method allows setting the same/repeated value(s) for the specified cells.
-In case you want to add different values into spreadsheet cells, you'd better use the [](api/spreadsheet_parse_method.md) method.
+The method sets the same (repeated) value(s) for the specified cells.
+If you want to add different values to spreadsheet cells, use the [](api/spreadsheet_parse_method.md) method.
 :::

 ### Usage